 An opinionated technology stack for startups - Django, Heroku and Google Cloud

 Django is an extremely efficient tool for modern startups.
 As an opinionated web framework, it comes with certain essential elements out of the box.
 This helps speed up development time and reduces the distance between ideation and deployment greatly.
-Learn how to deploy Django to the Heroku platform, and use Google Cloud to manage essential storage functionality.

 What is Django?